-All sessions take place in Rowan House Room 1.20 on the ground floor.
+All information sessions will take place in Training Rooms A&B on the ground floor of the Library:

 The Programme Advisory Office is available to assist and advise undergraduate students, including new first year students, with programme related decisions they may be unsure about before and after the registration period.
 The Programme Advisor will brief all incoming first year students during Welcome Week about the programme choice you will be asked to make during your academic journey at Maynooth University.